jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 Build a microfrontend just for being consumed in runtime instead building the same functionality inside the application or in a package, could make sense if that business component has many changes or if it should be implemented in other technology, but if you don't have these kind of problems, only are adding complexity.

-# UI Components VS Microfrontends

-It's habitual in many companies having a set of components to be used in the different applications.
-These components could be from tables, layouts, buttons, inputs, etc to complex headers, tables with a lot of UI functionalities or menus structures.
-This components can be Web Components and being loaded in runtime but they aren't Microfrontends.

-When we talk about Microfrontends we are talking about end-to-end business components:

-- UI components, views and behaviours
-- Backend API calls
-- Logic or State

-A Microfrontend is a piece that makes sense for the end user.
-If the final user access to the Microfrontend directly, the final user gets value from that Microfrontend and he could do a business operation.
-For instance:

-- Microfrontend - Account Detail: UI views and backend API calls for getting the account info
-- Microfrontend - Products Catalog: UI views and backend API calls for showing the products catalog
-- Microfrontend - Customer Profile: UI views and backend API calls for managing customer profile

-UI Components packaging as Web Components could be used in Microfrontends in order to have a common palette of basics components.
-Web Components are instantiated in runtime and they could be consumed in every HTML application, so they are framework agnostics

 # Roadmap to Microfrontends